World Finance Islamic Finance Awards 2020

 Business Leadership and Outstanding Contribution to Islamic Finance

-Musa Shihadeh, Vice Chairman and General Manager at Jordan Islamic Bank
+Musa Shihadeh, Chairman of the Board of Directors at Jordan Islamic Bank

 Best Islamic Insurance Company

 Best Islamic SME Support & Finance